akkartik/lines.love/README.md

 * No scrollbars yet.
 That stuff is hard.

-* When editing sources, selecting text is not yet completely implemented.

 ## Mirrors and Forks

 Updates to lines.love can be downloaded from the following mirrors in addition